 Emotional Connection around the Table

 What if you were to have one meal a day together as a family in order to intentionally connect?
 What difference do you think it could make?
-According to research, a whole lot of difference, actually.
+According to research, it could make a significant difference.

-The Family Dinner Project is a non-profit organisation started by clinical psychologist, Anne Fishel, who has written books and conducted research on the impact of families eating meals together regularly.
-I recommend a browse around the website as it is packed with practical ideas from family meals, to dinner time games and conversation starters.
-Like this one…
+The Family Dinner Project is a non-profit organisation started by clinical psychologist Anne Fishel, who has conducted extensive research on the impact of families eating meals together regularly.
+Their website is packed with practical ideas, from family meals to dinner time games and conversation starters.
+Here’s an example:

 What are the benefits of regular family meal times?